The tuna sculpture made from coconut shell was conceived and executed by artisan Pham Hong Bao - Photo: MINH CHIEN

 Artisan Pham Hong Bao said that he has been making handicrafts from coconut shells for nearly 25 years and has been awarded many awards and Vietnamese records for handicrafts made from this "special" material.

-Mr. Bao respectfully displays certificates of merit and record confirmations at his factory - Photo: MINH CHIEN
+Mr. Bao respectfully displays certificates and record confirmations at his factory - Photo: MINH CHIEN

 When he was young, he and his father returned to Tuy An district, Phu Yen province, and noticed that people there were wasting coconut shells.

-"Back then, I picked up half of a dry coconut shell and tried to grind it, and found many beautiful colors.
-Depending on the coconut variety and age, coconut shells have many colors such as white, yellowish white, brown, dark brown...
+"Back then, I picked up half of a dry coconut shell and tried to grind it and found many beautiful colors.
+Depending on the coconut variety and age, coconut shells have many colors such as white, yellow-white, brown, dark brown...
 From there, I researched and developed the product.
-In particular, the products made from coconut shells are completely handmade, so they have created uniqueness," Mr. Bao recalled.
+In particular, the products made from coconut shells are completely handmade, creating uniqueness," Mr. Bao recalled.

 Source: https://tuoitre.vn/ca-ngu-dai-duong-khung-lam-tu-gao-dua-20250805144833843.htm